SOS Children in South Africa

 South Africa's emergence as a fully-fledged democracy in 1994 has not brought an end to inequality.
-SOS Children has worked since the early 1980s to address problems faced by children all over South Africa, and Nelson Mandela is a prominent supporter of our work.
+SOS Children has worked since the early 1980s to address problems faced by children all over South Africa.
+Nelson Mandela was a prominent supporter of our work, and presided over the official opening of our Children's Village in Cape Town.

 A dangerous world